River Intelligence

 • Confidential Transactions.
 The Liquid Network allows transactions to mask the amount and asset type of a transaction from the otherwise public ledger, allowing users to transact more privately.

-Bitcoin on the Liquid Network is known as L-BTC or Liquid Bitcoin, and using it is analogous to depositing cash at a casino in exchange for chips.
-In order to use Bitcoin on the Liquid Network, a user must lock up their bitcoin in a transaction known as a peg-in.
+A user must lock up their bitcoin in a transaction known as a peg-in.
 This is achieved by depositing bitcoin to an address generated by the Liquid Network.
 When this deposit is confirmed, the user will be issued an equivalent amount of L-BTC and be able to transact on the Liquid Network.
-In order to peg-out and receive their bitcoin back, a user must deposit their L-BTC before the Liquid Network sends the bitcoin.
-Currently, the Liquid Network will only return bitcoin to a verified address.

 Learn more about the Liquid Network.